spirrobe/dolueg2figures/README.md

 Webserver repository [can be found here](https://github.com/spirrobe/dolueg2page)

+For the remainder of this document, when a database code is mentioned, this may refer to either data from a SQL Table/a column from a CSV or Excel file.
+Basically, a database code or codes is a catch all term for for one or specific time series.

-**The section of examples here is rather extensive and meant to illustrate the available options you can also see in the code**
+**Note The section of examples here is rather extensive and meant to illustrate the available options you can also see in the code**

 # Types of figures
 Available types are: